Focus Asset Management Ltd. Standards of Fairness, Conflicts of Interest and Relationship Disclosure Statement

 Focus provides discretionary portfolio management and investment counselling services to its clients in accordance with each client’s Investment Policy.
-Focus may implement a particular client’s Investment Policy by investing the client’s assets in one or more of the FAM Balanced Fund, FAM Registered Balanced Fund, FAM Special Situations Fund, or FAM Enhanced Income Fund, collectively referred to as the Focus Asset Management Pooled Funds (the “Pooled Funds”).
+Focus may implement a particular client’s Investment Policy by investing the client’s assets in one or more of the FAM Balanced Fund, the FAM Registered Balanced Fund, the FAM Special Situations Fund, or the FAM Enhanced Income Fund, collectively referred to as the Focus Asset Management Pooled Funds (the “Pooled Funds”).
 Focus is the investment manager for the Pooled Funds.

 “Related” may be said to involve positions permitting, through ownership or otherwise, a controlling influence, and would include all companies under a common controlling influence.
 “Connected” may be said to involve a state of indebtedness to, or other relationship with, the registrant or those “related” to the registrant that, in connection with a distribution of securities, would be material to a purchaser of the securities.
 Currently, the only related and connected issuers of Focus are the Pooled Funds, all of which are open‐ended investment trusts established under the laws of Ontario whose securities are offered by way of private placement in Canada and for which Focus is the manager, sole distributor and may be said to be the promoter.

 Focus maintains an up‐to‐date list of all “related” and “connected” issuers.
 In the event that a relationship is established with another issuer in the future, we will notify all clients by way of written communication in either hard copy or we will direct you to a link on the Focus website.